Cultural Deal 2023: re-energising Europe to 2024 and beyond

 Ukraine was front and centre at the conversation, with the dire conditions of artists and cultural workers, the difficult situation for the cultural sector and the destruction and damage to heritage sites all in the spotlight.
 MEP Sabine Verheyen declared that “fighting for culture is fighting for keeping the identity of people intact.
 It is fighting for what keeps us together as a society,” commenting on the plea for a European Cultural Deal for Ukraine, included in the statement.

-It is exactly why the Culture of Solidarity Fund, powered by ECF, has launched two rounds of funding for cultural initiatives that, in the midst of turmoil and crisis, reinforce European solidarity with Ukraine and the idea of Europe as a shared public space.
+It is exactly why the Culture of Solidarity Fund, powered by the European Cultural Foundation, has launched two rounds of funding for cultural initiatives that, in the midst of turmoil and crisis, reinforce European solidarity with Ukraine and the idea of Europe as a shared public space.

 We are also happy to see that the 2023 Creative Europe Annual Work Programme included a special set of actions of €5 million to support Ukrainian artists and cultural organisations to create and showcase their art and works and build their capacity, as Catherine Magnant, head of the Cultural Policy unit within the European Commission shared.